FREQUENTLY ASKED QUESTIONS

 Does the Base Camp have internet access?

 Skeena Cat Skiing Base Camp has a wireless router to cover the common tent area.
 We recommend that you leave your work at home and enjoy your vacation, but if you do need to stay in touch you will be able to connect to the outside world with your personal device.
 We do not have computers available for guests to use.
 Cell service is not available at our Base Camp.
-Please know that the wireless at the Base Camp is slower than you are likely used to in
+Please know that the wireless at the Base Camp is slower than you are likely used to in town.

 Is there cell phone coverage at base camp?